nexus-link/Nexus.Link.Templates.IntegrationTests/README.md

 ## Database

-TODO: Choose option

 OPTION 1: Cosmos DB in MongoDB mode.
 Or Cassandra mode?

 OPTION 2: Nexus DatabasePatcher is used to keep an SQL database schema in sync at startup.
 To use a database, add the `ConnectionString` app setting.

-OPTION 3: Table storage
+OPTION 3: Table storage.
+To use, add the `ConnectionString` app setting.

 ### Purging the database